laudanum123/obsidian_watchdog/README.md

 3.  **Install Dependencies using `uv`**:
     If you don't have `uv`, install it first (see [uv documentation](https://github.com/astral-sh/uv)).
     ```bash
-    uv pip install -r requirements.txt
+    uv pip install -e .
     ```
+    This command installs the project in editable mode along with its dependencies defined in `pyproject.toml`.
     You might also need to install specific extras for `pydantic-ai` depending on the LLM provider you intend to use (e.g., `pydantic-ai[ollama]` or `pydantic-ai[openai]`).
-Add this to `requirements.txt` or install manually.
+You can define these as extras in `pyproject.toml` (e.g., `projectname[ollama]`) or install them manually alongside the main package.

 4.  **Configure Your LLM Provider**:
     *   Pydantic AI needs to know how to connect to your LLM.
 This is often done via environment variables (e.g., `OPENAI_API_KEY` for OpenAI, or `PYDANTIC_AI_OLLAMA_HOST` for a local Ollama instance).
-    *   The example `agents/backlinker.py` uses a model string like `"ollama/mistral:7b-instruct"`.
+    *   The example `src/obsidian_watchdog/agents/backlinker.py` uses a model string like `"ollama/mistral:7b-instruct"`.
 Ensure your chosen LLM (e.g., Ollama) is running and has the specified model downloaded.
-    *   The `main.py` script attempts to set `PYDANTIC_AI_OLLAMA_HOST` if not already set.
+    *   The `src/obsidian_watchdog/main.py` script attempts to set `PYDANTIC_AI_OLLAMA_HOST` if not already set.
 Adjust this as needed for your setup.

 5.  **Configure the Agent**:
     *   Copy or rename `config.yaml.example` to `config.yaml` if an example is provided, or create `config.yaml`.